bhagatbhutale/React_Job/README.md

 Pages Routes
 Not Found Page Are Completed today :

---> today Installation :- create router dom, react-icons,
+--> today Installation :- create router dom, react-icons, :- 1 hour 35 minutes zalay

+--> 17-02-25
+-json.server installed and fetching the { job }data from this server